Gigaspaces/xap-docs/site/content/xap97/installation-java.markdown

 - Optional: The network and machines running GigaSpaces are configured to enable multicast (see the [Multicast Configuration]({{%currentadmurl%}}/network-multicast.html) for more information).
 - Set the `NIC_ADDR` environment variable to the machine's IP address.

-{{%note title="Using JRE instead of JDKIt is recommended to use a JDK (Java Development Kit), and not a JRE (Java Runtime Environment).
+{{%note "Using JRE instead of JDKIt is recommended to use a JDK (Java Development Kit), and not a JRE (Java Runtime Environment).
 If you do decide to use a JRE, make sure the `JAVA_HOME` environment variable points to the correct JRE directory, and remove JDK-specific command-line arguments, like `-server`, which do not exist in JRE.{{%/note"%}}

 # Installing on Windows